TiVo/terraform-provider-splunk-itsi/docs/data-sources/splunk_search.md

 ### Optional

+- `is_mv` (Boolean) Multivalue mode.
+Indicates whether the search can return multivalue results.
+Defaults to `false`.
 - `join_fields` (Set of String) A set of strings, represents field names results will be FULL joined by.
+- `mv_separator` (String) The separator string to be placed in between multivalue field elements.
+Defaults to ` `.
 - `search_concurrency` (Number) Amount of searches that could be run in parallel per data source.
 Defaults to `2`.
 - `timeouts` (Block, Optional) (see [below for nested schema](#nestedblock--timeouts))

 ### Read-Only

 - `id` (String) The ID of this resource.
 - `results` (List of Map of String) Represents search results.
-Format a list of maps, where field names of the raw result are keys.
+Format is a list of maps, where field names of the raw result are keys.

 <a id="nestedblock--search"></a>
 ### Nested Schema for `search`